mika-archived/docs.mochizuki.moe/docs/unity/particle-system/index.md

 # Particle Effects

 I sell Particle Effects as a single unit, easily installed at an affordable price (Free, ~ 500JPY, 4.5USD).
+All Particle Effects have been tested on Unity and VRChat (in other words, you can bring it to VRChat).

 ## Product Directory - Particle Effects